erikh/saturn/README.md

 I hope this clears things up; I was trying to figure out a good way to run this in `cron` etc without spamming myself with notifications for a long period of time.

+## Recurring tasks

+Recurring tasks start their entry with the "recur" keyword and a duration.
+Every time the program is run and touches the database, it will look to add recurring tasks.
+Recurring tasks are based off the last task that was saved, and every recurrence up to the current point will be added in the absence of them.
+Until they are added, they will not have IDs nor can they be manipulated.
+Commands like `now` and `notify` which only perform read operations also adjust this data, so they can fire notifications properly for new tasks.

 ## Future Plans